GitPunk23/GitPunk23/README.md

 # Welcome

 ## 👨‍💻About me
 Hello, I'm Brett.
-I'm currently a Computer Science and Cybersecurity student based in Columbus and Dayton, Ohio.
+I'm currently a software engineer based in Columbus, Ohio.
 When I'm not writing code I'm either gaming, checking a band at a show, or trying local food with my partner.

 ## 📝What I'm Working On
-* Computer Science Degree

-* Cybersecurity Analytics Program Certificate
+* GradeWiz project

 * MINERVA project (Homelab)